osamaasifoak/osamaasifoak.github.io/README.md

 ### **Senior Software Engineer Flutter (Contractual)**
 **STRAPP ~ New York, USA (Oct 2020 - Jun 2022)**
 At STRAP, I developed their, social media platform for the University of Michigan, the University of Toronto, and State Michigan University.
 I was responsible for the complete development of the mobile application, creating a features timeline, and deploying the app on the marketplace.
-- Improved and developed some features of their previously developed application which was on React-Native TypeScript.
+- Improved and developed some features of their previously developed application which was developed on React-Native TypeScript.
 - Revamped their mobile application using Flutter.
 - Translated the Figma design into a fully functional mobile app.
 - Implemented deep-linking, dynamic links, and push notifications.